redislabs-training/ru204/admin-training/lab-setup/vm-config-overview/README.md

 # VM Setup - Overview

 Each VM provides the following.
-Nodes run in containers, but they look like VMs with hostnames and IPs.
+Nodes run in containers, but they look like VMs because they have hostnames and IPs.

 All someone needs to use a VM is its public IP and VNC password.